J. Elmer Spyglass: Career as singer in Europe

+After World War II in Germany

 After World War II, Spyglass became an interpreter and receptionist in the US consulate in Frankfurt.
 His job was to greet visitors to the consulate—many of them intending to become emigrants to the US—and to direct them to the appropriate office.
-Spyglass was fluent in five European languages.
-In Sachsenhausen he opened up language classes and taught English to local townspeople for a number of years.
+Spyglass was fluent in five European languages, so he opened up language classes and taught English to local townspeople for a number of years.

 In 1947, he had an interview with Will Lang Jr. of Life to discuss his life and his role as a receptionist.
 According to Lang, Spyglass's "pleasant coffee-colored face" greeted everyone who came "to do business with the US."
 Lang mentions that the consul general, Sidney B. Redecker, was one of the few people who addressed the "colored man" by his first name, Elmer.
 "To others he is known respectfully as 'Mr Spyglass.'"
 Will Lang's article appeared in Life on November 3, 1947.

+Last years

 On November 9, 1954, Spyglass became an honorary citizen of Schwalbach, Germany.
-Spyglass died February 16, 1957.
-His ashes were returned to Yellow Springs, Ohio where he was buried beside his parents.
+Spyglass died on 16 February 1957.
+The American Consul General, John Burns, the mayor, councilors and many of Schwalbach’s citizens attended his memorial service.
+His ashes were returned to Yellow Springs, Ohio where his remnant was buried beside his parents.